python-attrs/attrs/docs/types.md

     list_of_numbers = attr.ib(factory=list, type=list[int])
 ```

-The approach used for `list_of_numbers` one is only available in our [old-style API](names.md) which is why the example still uses it.
+The approach used for `list_of_numbers` is only available in our [old-style API](names.md) which is why the example still uses it.

 ### Pyright / VS Code

 *attrs* integrates with Microsoft's [Pyright] via {pep}`681`.
-While Pyright's not as commonly used as a type-checker, it's widely used as the foundation of [VS Code](https://code.visualstudio.com/)'s proprietary [Pylance](https://github.com/microsoft/pylance-release) language server that powers [its Python support](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+While Pyright is not as commonly used as a standalone type checker, it's widely used as the foundation of [VS Code](https://code.visualstudio.com/)'s proprietary [Pylance](https://github.com/microsoft/pylance-release) language server that powers [its Python support](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

 Pyright has grown several *attrs*-specific features over the years, but its inferred types are still a tiny subset of those supported by Mypy, including: